CrossRef/event-data-importer/README.md

 ## Upload

-Upload a JSON-LD file of Events to the Event Bus.
+Upload a NDJSON file of Events to the Event Bus.

     lein run upload «input-files»